Tesla Model 3: All Variants Qualify For $7,500 Tax Credit - Tesla (NASDAQ:TSLA)

-All versions of EV giant Tesla Inc‘s TSLA Model 3 is now eligible for an EV tax credit of $7,500.
+All versions of EV giant Tesla Inc‘s TSLA Model 3 is now eligible for an EV tax credit of $7,500, the U.S. Department of Energy confirmed on Tuesday.

 What Happened: After the U.S. treasury department issued fresh guidance on battery sourcing in March, Model 3’s Rear-Wheel Drive (RWD) and Long Range versions were qualified only for a tax credit of $3,750 given that its batteries come from China.
 The Performance range, however, was eligible for a full tax credit.

+The government on Tuesday updated its official website listing the vehicles eligible for tax credit to add Model 3 RWD and Long Range versions under vehicles that qualify for $7,500 tax credit.
+There are presently 22 battery electric vehicles eligible for a full tax credit from automakers including Volkswagen, Ford and General Motors.

-However, Tesla has now updated their website that all new Model 3 vehicles in the U.S. qualify for full EV tax credit of $7,500.
+Over the weekend, Tesla had updated on their website that all new Model 3 vehicles in the U.S. qualify for full EV tax credit of $7,500.
 Tesla and its CEO Elon Musk also retweeted a Twitter post flagging the change by Tesla investor Sawyer Merritt.

-“Hopefully lots of ppl become aware of how affordable the Model 3 is.
-With the amount of standard tech it comes with, it's a great deal,” Merritt wrote.

 Why It Matters: While the Model 3 RWD version is priced at $40,240, Long Range starts at $47,240 and Performance at $53,240.
 With the incentives, Model 3 now starts at $32,740.